-External lighting provides an obvious means of deterrence as well as detection, but take into account the impact of additional lighting on your neighbours.
+External lighting provides an obvious means of deterrence as well as detection, but take into account the impact of additional lighting on neighbours.
 If it is carefully designed and used, external lighting will help security staff and improve the capabilities of CCTV systems.

-Remember that CCTV is only effective if it is properly monitored, maintained and can provide an active response.
+Remember that CCTV is only effective if it is properly monitored and maintained.